Gokulnath-A003/Loan_Acceptance_using_ML/README.md

 # **About the input features:**

 Experience : years of professional experience</br>
-Income: Annual income of the customer (thousand dollars)
+Income: Annual income of the customer (thousand dollars)</br>
-Family: Family size of the customer
+Family: Family size of the customer</br>
-CCAvg: Avg. spending on credit cards per month (thousand dollars)
+CCAvg: Avg. spending on credit cards per month (thousand dollars)</br>
 Education: Education Level.
-1: Undergrad; 2: Graduate; 3: Advanced/Professional
+1: Undergrad; 2: Graduate; 3: Advanced/Professional</br>
-Mortgage: Value of house mortgage if any. (thousand dollars) Securities Account: Does the customer have a securities account with the bank?
+Mortgage: Value of house mortgage if any. (thousand dollars)</br>
+Securities Account: Does the customer have a securities account with the bank?</br>
-CD Account: Does the customer have a certificate of deposit (CD) account with the bank?
+CD Account: Does the customer have a certificate of deposit (CD) account with the bank?</br>

 # **Video explanation of the idea:**